MUSTE-Project/MULLE/README.md

 more a fragment of a Haskell source file with C preprocessor directives.
 The values in that directory are the ones suitable for production.
 The directory `config/` provides alternative configuration sets.
-Here is documentation on the available options.
+Here is documentation on the available options:

 * `SERVE_STATIC_RELATIVE_PATH` useful while developing since changes to the static file (e.g. the front end JavaScript code) is served